ajsaule/Pick15/readme.txt

         - Smart bot
             - Bot that selects tiles based on some rough pattern
                 // maybe middle tile first then corner tiles then outer columns?
+    - Research session storage and allow game data to persist after browser crash or closure

+##IMPROVEMENTS
+- Possibly refactor and package up some of the conditional statements into functions